 |Shared By:||Andy Hansen on May 17, 2013|

-P2: Fire up the groove.
+P2: fire up the groove.
 In late Spring, this would likely be filled with a small amount of ice.
 We found it in pretty sloppy, dirty conditions.
-The climbing is not extremely strenuous but there is quite a bit of loose rock but the pro is adequate.
-Belay at the top of the gendarme to the left of the obvious snow couloir to the right, 190', M4 (R?)
+The climbing is not extremely strenuous, but there is quite a bit of loose rock, though the pro is adequate.
+Belay at the top of the gendarme to the left of the obvious snow couloir to the right, 190', M4 (R?).

 Descent: Hallett Couloir.